WavX/bioacoustics/cran-comments.md

 ## Release summary
-* This is a maintenance release to fix a minor bug, fix a warning caused by a now deprecated autoconf macro and broken web links.
+* This is a maintenance release for R 4.2.0.

 ## Test environments
 * OS X install (on GitHub workflows), R release